HauShianChin/HauShianChin/README.md

 - 🔭 I’m currently working on [Eight360 NOVA's power system](https://www.eight360.com/) and a quantitative trading algorthim with a winrate of 71%

-- 🌱 I’m currently learning **VHDL design, C++/Python implementation of HFT Strategies, and application of control sytems in quantitative finance.**
+- 🌱 I’m currently learning **VHDL/Verilog/SystemsVerilog, C++/Python implementation of HFT Strategies, and Financial mathematics.**

 - 👨‍💻 Some of my projects and academic work are available at [https://github.com/HauShianChin](https://github.com/HauShianChin)

-- 💬 Ask me about **control systems**
+- 💬 Ask me about **Quantitative finance**

 - 📫 How to reach me **haushianchin@gmail.com**